programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 $$
 P(Yi = 1|Xi = v) = \frac {e^{(a + bXi)}}{[1 + e^{(a + bXi)}]}
 $$

 In this equation, _P(Yi = 1|Xi = v)_ represents the given probability we wish to calculate. _e_ represents the exponent (or inverse of the natural log), _a_ represents the intercept, _b_ represents the coefficient, and _Xi_ represents the predictor variable's value.
-Putting this all together, we get the following procedure.
+Putting this all together, we get the following procedure:

-1. Multiply the variable's coefficient (_x_) by the predictor value (_b_) and add the intercept (_a_) to that product.
+1. Multiply the variable's coefficient (_x_) by the predictor value (_b_) and add the intercept (_a_) to that product
 2. Calculate the exponent of that product (_e^(a+ bXi)_)
 3. Divide that exponent by the sum of that exponent and the number 1 (making sure that the sum is calculated before division occurs)

 If you find all this math confusing, you're not alone.
 Hopefully, you can see that the model allows you to start with a predictor value, apply an equation to that predictor, and derive a number between 0 and 1.
 That number represents the probability of a given class label.

 Either way, you can still get a lot of utility out of a logit model without understanding all of its mathematical underpinnings.
 You can also train a model using the code below and come back to this math later to make sure the coefficients and intercepts produce the predictions you were expecting.
 For now, it's important to understand that, as the value of the predictor variable increases, the probability of the binary response variable rises or falls.
 How much it rises or falls is based on the values of the intercept and the coefficient.
-It's also import to understand that the coefficient and the predictor variable's value are multiplied together, so their importance to the model is a combination of both.
+It's also important to understand that the coefficient and the predictor variable's value are multiplied together, so their importance to the model is a combination of both.
 This way, if the variable has little or no predictive relationship with the binary response variable, the probability for each predictor value will either be the same as it is for every other value, or only slightly different.
 However, no matter how high or low the predictor goes, the derived probability will be somewhere between 0 and 1, which can also be expressed as a percentage.

 # Logistic Regression Procedure